-Joint pain is discomfort, pain, or inflammation arising from any parts of a joint—the cartilage, bone, ligaments, tendons, or muscles.
-It is common, increases with age, body weight, and joint overuse, and affects any part of the body from head to toe.
-According to a recent survey, knee pain was the most common complaint, followed by shoulder and hip pain.
+Joint pain is, as you might expect, pain in the joints.
+This includes discomfort, pain, or inflammation arising from any part of a joint.
+It is a common condition which increases with age, body weight, and joint overuse.
+It can affect any part of the body from head to toe.
+According to a recent survey, knees, shoulders, and hips were the most common areas for joint pain.

-- Osteoarthritis: a degenerative joint disease that occurs when the cartilage that cushions the joint wears off over time.
+- Osteoarthritis: a degenerative joint disease that occurs when the cartilage cushioning the joint wears down over time.
 The joint then becomes painful.

-- Gout: arthritis that most often affects the big toe.
+- Gout: a form of arthritis that most often affects the big toe.

 - Injuries: strains, sprains, and other injuries.